-Every October, after school starts—and each May, as it ends—there is a spike in the number of teenagers who go to the Yale New Haven Children’s Hospital (YNHCH) emergency department because they are thinking about attempting suicide.
+Every October, after school starts—and each May, as it ends—there is a spike in the number of teenagers who go to the Yale New Haven Children’s Hospital (YNHCH) emergency department because they are considering suicide.
 They may or may not have struggled with a mental health issue before.
-But they often have a story: Bullies are harassing them, their parents are divorcing, the academic pressure is crushing them.
+But they often have a story: Bullies are harassing them, their parents are divorcing, or the academic pressure is crushing them.
 For some, it’s gender concerns—they have come out as trans or non-binary, and their peers are shutting them out.

 How do you know a teenager is in trouble?

-Dr. Lebowitz tells parents who are worried to look at the teen’s ability to function. “‘Normal’ is ultimately the ability to function in way that is in line with expectations for someone of a similar age,” he says.
+Lebowitz tells parents who are worried to look at their teen’s ability to function. “‘Normal’ is ultimately the ability to function in a way that is in line with expectations for someone of a similar age,” he says.
 For a teenager, that means attendance, performance, and the ability to get along with others at school, he explains.
-It is having a satisfying social life in and out of school, and the ability to participate in a reasonably functioning family life (whether or not it is devoid of conflict).
+It is having a satisfying social life in and out of school and the ability to participate in a reasonably functioning family life (whether or not it is devoid of conflict).
 It includes the “ability to eat, sleep, and get through a day feeling OK,” he says.

 Should you ask if they are thinking about suicide?

-Suicidal ideation—essentially thinking about suicide—is not uncommon; in fact, most teenagers probably have thoughts, even if they don’t try it, Dr. Lebowitz says.
+Suicidal ideation—essentially thinking about suicide—is not uncommon; in fact, most teenagers probably have thoughts, even if they don’t try it, Lebowitz says.
 But he says that many parents are hesitant to ask their teenager the direct question: Are you thinking about hurting yourself?
 “Not asking is usually a mistake.
 You are not likely to cause suicidal behavior if you ask about it,” he says.
-If the answer is yes, Dr. Lebowitz says the parent can follow up with additional questions:
+If the answer is yes, Lebowitz says the parent can follow up with additional questions:

 - How often do you think about it?